Early Help

 • Early help is everybody’s business— we will never "do nothing" when families tell us they need help, and we act early before situations or problems become worse.
 Families can approach anyone working with them who will respond, begin to assess need and start conversations with the right people to identify how help should be provided.

-The Early Help Hubs are multi-disciplinary teams in the East, West and South of Leeds.
-The three hubs were established in the summer of 2019 as a key part of the Leeds early help offer.
+The Family Hubs are multi-disciplinary teams in the East, West and South of Leeds.
+The seven hubs are a key part of the Leeds early help offer, with a focus on providing ‘more help’ to families when needed.

-The Early Help Hubs provide advice and support to clusters and partners working in the three localities to ensure seamless, co-ordinated and effective early help support and a 'getting it right first time’ response.
+The Family Hubs provide advice and support to clusters and partners working in localities to ensure seamless, co-ordinated and effective early help support and a 'getting it right first time’ response.
+They deliver direct one to one work to families, as well as a number of evidence based parenting programmes.

 Contact details: